oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

 - Create a new page, Book Details.
 - Use the Google Books REST source to display data on the Book Details page.
 - Connect the Book Details page to the Book Search page.
+- Create a new page, Preview Book.
+- Connect the Preview Book page to the Book Details page.
 - Add button to the Book Details page to navigate back to the previous page.

 ### Prerequisites